SiftScience/heka-ganglia-output/README.md

 heka-ganglia-output
 ===================

-Heka plugin to send accumulated stats to Ganglia
+heka-ganglia-output is a Heka plugin to send accumulated stats to Ganglia.

+heka-ganglia-output is released under an MIT-style open source license -- see LICENSE for details.

 Uses Jeff Buchbinder's go-gmetric library (https://github.com/jbuchbinder/go-gmetric).